btrettel/plint/plint.md

 (As can be seen, no quotes or parentheses are necessary for single words without any special characters like "antecedent".
 However, multiple words will require quotes, for example: "antecedent basis" should be quoted.)

-The filtering applies to both hard-coded checks and rules from a rules file.
+The filtering applies to all warnings, not just warnings from a rules file.

 ## Antecedent basis checking